lucaosti/NetQUIZ/README.md

-# NetQUIZ v0.5
+# NetQUIZ v0.6

-This is a terminal-based quiz project created by **Luca Visconti**, designed to support studying the university course **Tecnologie e Servizi di Rete** at PoliTo.
+This is a terminal-based quiz project created by **Luca Visconti**, designed to support studying the university course **Tecnologie e Servizi di Rete** at PoliTO.

 ## ✏️ Customizable Content
 Hundreds of questions with answers are stored in the `quiz.json` file.